Did John Cena’s Wisdom Keep WWE Wrestler From Being Put Out To Pasture? [Opinion]

 — Tanisha Arya (@Wwetanishaarya) March 2, 2017

-While the Big Show is present only with his voice in the new The Jetsons & WWE; RoboWrestleMania, it is still a step in the right direction for starting a career outside the ring during his twilight years in the WWE.
-The premiere of The Jetsons & WWE; RoboWrestleMania is on March 14.
+While the Big Show is present only with his voice in the new The Jetsons & WWE: RoboWrestleMania, it is still a step in the right direction for starting a career outside the ring during his twilight years in the WWE.
+The premiere of The Jetsons & WWE: RoboWrestleMania is on March 14.

 The Jetsons team up with the WWE in a new cartoon movie:https://t.co/6rhwAYRU30